 Find some ways to sneak in work while you do your mommy thing.
 For example, when you walk to the park with the little one tune into a podcast until you get there.
 Or find a way to exercise at home together with your toddler who adds some extra resistance to your work-out.
 When the little one is in the tub do some quick tasks with your phone while sitting beside her.
 I always clean the bathroom when my daughter takes her bath.
 When my little one was a baby she was riding on my back in a baby carrier while I was cooking.

 Check if your phone has a voice-to-text feature or install a dictate app.
 Then you can record a draft for a blog post or brainstorm ideas on the go.
-Zapier has a great article about how to get your voice to written text and boost your productivity.
+Zapier has a post on text dictation software.
 They feature free and paid options for most devices, like iPhone, Android, or desktop.
 Yay!

 Be on the lookout for other cool tools that will help you get closer to your goals.

 If you are a pen-and-paper, planner loving girl, check out Pinterest for free planning sheets.
 Grab a free monthly calendar, to-do-list, weekly planner, and more!
-For example, check out my board “Free Printables for MomsFree Printables for Moms” and be sure to follow while you are there. 🙂
+For example, check my board “Free Printables for Moms” and be sure to follow while you are there. 🙂

 A great digital organizing tool I love and use a lot is Evernote.
 Check my post on how I use Evernote’s free plan to organize mom life better.
 Recently, I have come to really appreciate Trello for my blogging tasks.
 I use Trello on a daily basis now.
 If you are signed up for Gmail you can simply use Google calendar.
 Read about 7 ways Google Calendar simplifies the life of pro blogger Crystal Paine (MoneySavingMom.com).